RachelMaryamLocke/zero_waste/Readme.md

 Email - available on all HTML pages:
 1) Sends a welcome email to the recipient.
 2) Adds the person's name from the form
+3) Adds to the email which tick boxes the user has chosen
 Maps:

 News: